Who is responsible for our safety?

 Our priorities are identified through the annual partnership Strategic Assessment which contains analysis of the levels and patterns of crime and disorder and substance misuse for a year.

-The statutory requirement for the annual Community Safety Agreement is delivered as a countywide plan.
+The statutory requirement for the annual Community Safety Agreement is delivered as a countywide plan - the Safer Bucks Plan.

 How you can help